-ARF elected early application of new accounting guidance under FASB ASU 2020-07, Not-for-Profit Entities (Topic 958): Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets, as permitted.
-Adoption of the standard will be required for annual periods beginning after June 15, 2021.
+In 2020, ARF adopted the accounting guidance under FASB ASU 2020-07, Not-for-Profit Entities (Topic 958): Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
 The guidance requires contributed non-financial assets be segregated from cash and other financial assets on the statements of activities and requires qualitative disclosures including: (a) whether the asset was monetized or utilized during the reporting period, and if utilized a description of the programs or activities in which those assets were monetized or used; (b) a policy, if any, about whether to monetize the contributed nonfinancial asset rather than utilize the asset; (c) a description of any donor-imposed restrictions; (d) the valuation techniques and inputs used to arrive at a fair value measurement and (e) the principal market used in determining a fair value measure if the market is one in which a donor-imposed restriction prohibits ARF from selling or using the contributed nonfinancial asset.